ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Aquatics-Supervision-Paddle-Craft-Safety/index.md

 The important item is the Paddle Craft Safety Pocket Certificate signed by your instructor and to have the certificate on your person whenever performing aquatic supervision activities.

-## addle Craft Safety - Basic Canoeing and Basic Kayaking Requirements
+## Paddle Craft Safety - Basic Canoeing and Basic Kayaking Requirements

 {{#requirements}}
 1. PREREQUISITES: